2023 Most Focused Associate Degree Colleges for Marine Sciences

 Top 4 Most Focused Associate Degree Colleges for Marine Sciences

 Out of the 4 schools in the Schools for an Associate Highly Focused on Marine Sciences Major that were part of this year’s ranking, College of Micronesia-FSM landed the #1 spot on the list.
-COM-FSM is a small school located in Pohnpei, that handed out 14 associates’s marine sciences degrees in 2020-2021.
+COM-FSM is located in Pohnpei, Federated States of Micronesia and, has a small student population.
+In 2021-2022, this school awarded 13 associates’s marine sciences degrees to qualified students.

-Read more about Marine Sciences at American Samoa Community College
+Read full report on Marine Sciences at American Samoa Community College

 Read more about Marine Sciences at CFCC